oceaness/dock-rpi-rtsp-matrix/README.md

 After these actions are complete you will need to reboot your Pi for the config changes to take effect.

 # Configuration
-Before you can run the container you will need to minimally provide some video feed URLs in the feeds.conf file.
+Before you can run the container there are only two conf files you must edit.
+The first is to enter your list of feed URLs in feeds.conf and second, if you want more than 1 feed on the screen at a time, edit the on_screen option in pi_video_matrix.conf.

 Instructions for how to do this and the rest of the configuration options are are contained within the config files and in the README.md within the [conf directory](conf).

+# Container actions
+Once you have made the necessary configuration changes, you can start, stop and remove the container using the standard docker-compose functions.
+Start it using `docker-compose up -d`.
+After a few seconds the Raspberry Pi's monitor should go blank and video feeds should start appearing one by one.
+Stop the container by running `docker-compose down`.

+# Credit
+Much of the code contained herein borrows heavily from [Anonymousdog/displaycameras](https://github.com/Anonymousdog/displaycameras)